CloudM-Migrate/documentation/Migration-Project-Guides/TeamstoTeams.md

 ### First Migration Pass

-In CloudM Migrate go to Step 3 and use the Filter opption to select Microsoft Teams under Export Type.
+In CloudM Migrate go to Step 3 and use the Filter option to select Microsoft Teams under Export Type.
+Select the selection column header and choose Select All From Filter.
 Select Create Batch and name it MS Teams under Configuration Name.

+To validate only Teams are in the batch, select Export and verify thee ExportObjectType column only lists Microsoft Teams.

+To migrate the Teams, validate the following item columns are selected:

+- Mail
+- Calendar
+- OneDrive
+- Conversations

+Select Step 1 for the Source Configuration and then select Advanced Settings.
+Navigate to Microsoft Teams/Groups and turn on the option Migrate Team Channel Tabs.

+Select Step 2 for the Destination Configuration and then select Advanced Settings.
+Navigate to Microsoft Teams/Groups and turn on the option Teams Direct Migration.

+**NOTE:** The Teams Direct Migration option will create the Teams on the distination in MigrationMode.
+This restrict visiblity and access to the Team on the destination.
+If the Team already exists and this option in enabled, the migration will fail as an exiting Team can't be set to MigrationMode.
+To migrate to an existing Team disable the Team Direct Migration.

+Validate the Finalize Teams Direct Migration is set to Disabled.

+Execute the migration by select the paper airplane on the left and selecting Start.

+### Delta Pass and Finalizing